DoviniJ/GxEprs/README.md

 * p-value
 * error code

-In addition to the output file, users can assign the function to an object and call each component in the output file separately.
 See the topic GWAS_binary (page 6) in manual.pdf for examples.

 **Command**
 ```
 x <- GWEIS_binary(plink_path, "mydata", "Bpd.txt", "Bcd.txt", thread = 20)

-sink("B_out.add.sum") #to create a file in the working directory
-write.table(x[[1]], sep = " ", row.names = FALSE, quote = FALSE) #to write the output
-sink() #to save the output
-sink("B_out.gxe.sum") #to create a file in the working directory
-write.table(x[[2]], sep = " ", row.names = FALSE, quote = FALSE) #to write the output
-sink() #to save the output
 ```
-This performs GWEIS using a logistic regression, and outputs GWEIS summary statistics of all additive and interaction SNP effects in the files "B_out.add.sum" and "B_out.gxe.sum", respectively.
+This performs GWEIS using a logistic regression, and outputs GWEIS summary statistics of both additive and interaction SNP effects.

 **Output**
 ```